What is the FedEx App and How Does It Work?

 Key Features That Make FedEx Successful

 The FedEx App stands out because it’s not just about deliveries — it’s about control, visibility, and trust in every shipment.
 Over the years, FedEx has transformed its app into a complete logistics assistant powered by technology, automation, and AI.
-Here are the top 10 features that make it successful in 2025.
+Here are the top 10 features that make it successful

 1. Real-Time Package Tracking